Different Truck Types Present Different Accident Risks

 Any car vs. truck accident can result in devastating physical injuries, and even death, to occupants of the smaller vehicles.
 Truck drivers, owners and trucking companies may be liable for an accident because of negligence, for example improperly trained drivers, defective rigs or improper loading.
 A vehicle or parts manufacturer and cargo loader may also be found negligent too.Let Us Know If You Have Been Harmed in a Truck Accident

 If you or a family member has been involved in a truck accident or car accident, or any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.